 How are Standard Chartered BonusSaver interest rates calculated?

-Thanks to everything bad that’s happened and is STILL happening in 2020, thus affecting the economy, banks have been lowering their interest rates and Standard Chartered Bank (SCB) is no different.
+Thanks to everything bad that’s happened in the last two years (oh, the dark days!), thus affecting the economy, banks have been lowering their interest rates and Standard Chartered Bank (SCB) is no different.

 One wouldn’t usually think of Standard Chartered for savings accounts — you’d usually go with one of the big three (DBS, UOB, OCBC) — but the BonusSaver is a good way to accumulate bonus interest too.